Updated: January 12, 2021

 There’s no such thing as a risk-free investment.
 Even the money in your savings account is subject to the risk of inflation.
 As an investor, you need to calculate and decide how much risk you can afford.

-Eventually, you begin to apply the risk management skills you learned from investing to other aspects of your life.
+Eventually, you begin to apply the risk management skills you learned from investing in other aspects of your life.
 In the end, you become better at, and more confident in making important life decisions.

 5. You become more patient and disciplined.